mihdan/ajax-edit-comments/readme.txt

 Tested up to: 3.5
 Stable tag: 5.0.13.0

-Users can edit their own comments for a limited time, while admins can edit all comments.
+Allow users to edit comments for a limited time, while admins can edit all comments.

 == Description ==

-Users can edit their own comments for a limited time, while admins can edit all comments.
+Ajax Edit Comments allows users to edit their own comments for a limited time.
+Administrators can edit all comments on the front-end.

 = Features =
 <h4>Admin Features</h4>
 Please watch this video demonstrating the <a href='http://www.youtube.com/watch?v=b5-ViKb4hfY&fmt=22'>new admin features</a>.
+Alternatively, read about <a href="https://github.com/ronalfy/ajax-edit-comments/wiki">the features on Github</a>.

 <ul>
 <li>Can edit all comments.</li>
 <li>Can move comments.</li>